bistonigroup/LDDsuite/README.md

 > Change the rotation angles (_rot_x_, _rot_y_, _rot_z_) and the moleculare size (_scale_val_) to display the molecule according to your preference.

 ### CubeGenerator.py
 If you only need to generate the _.cube_ file, you can use the _CubeGenerator.py_ script.
 This script requires an _.xyz_ file with an additional column containing the atomic dispersion contributions in Hartree.
-The file should be named `{basename}.atomdisp.txt`.
+The file should be named `{basename}.atomwise.txt`.

-Below is an example of a `{basename}.atomdisp.txt` file for the $C_6H_6$–Li system:
+Below is an example of a `{basename}.atomwise.txt` file for the $C_6H_6$–Li system:

 ```
 #